w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 > not in archive mode, you must first remove the database with `polkadot purge-chain` and then
 > ensure that you run Polkadot with the `--pruning=archive` option.
 >
-> You may run a validator node non-archive mode by adding the following flags:
+> You may run a validator node in non-archive mode by adding the following flags:
 > `-unsafe-pruning --pruning <NUMBER>`, but note that an archive node and non-archive node's
 > databases are not compatible with each other, and to switch you will need to purge the chain
 > data.